andyvroberts/purple/funcapp.md

 # Function App Deploy
 In order to deploy a function app, we first need to setup the Azure resources.
-You can do this with IaS using Azure specific Bicep templates, but in this example we are going to start with learning how to create them using the Azure CLI.
+For full automation, you could do this with IaS using Azure specific Bicep templates, but in this example we are going to start with learning how to create them using the Azure CLI.

 This is the order in which to create or manage the resources:
 1. Resource group and storage account for the application (not the function app)
-2. Log analytics workspace (mandatory for a function app)
+2. Log analytics workspace (required for application insights)
 3. Application insights instance (mandatory for a function app)
-4. An empty Function app
+4. An empty Azure Function App Component
-5. Custom function app settings (transfer any local.settings.json settings to Azure)
+5. Custom function app settings (transfer any custom local.settings.json settings to Azure)
 6. Azure Core Tools Deployment

 Note: Application Insights is mandatory when deploying/creating a function app in Azure.
 If you don't specify one yourself, then a default one will be automatically created.
 It is best to configure your own so you can choose the settings.

 ## 1. Application Resources
-If you already have a storage account then you don't need to do this step.
+If you already have a business data storage account then you don't need to do this step.

 First create the application resource group.
 ```